apiflask/apiflask/docs/migrating.md

 ### The return values of view function

-When you added a `@output` decorator for your view function, APIFlask expects you to return an ORM/ODM model object or a dict that matches the schema you passed in the `@output` decorator.
+When you added a `@app.output` decorator for your view function, APIFlask expects you to return an ORM/ODM model object or a dict that matches the schema you passed in the `@app.output` decorator.
 If you return a `Response` object, APIFlask will return it directly without any process.